Temasys/SkylinkJS/demo/README.md

 `peerJoined`, `peerLeft`, `dataTransferState`

 ### demo/gridster-integration
-In this demo, it's an integration of [gridster](http://gridster.net/), a drag-and-drop grid like UI with Skylink functionalities that enables users to send files, send text messages and make video calls.
+In this demo, you can find an example of an integration of [gridster](http://gridster.net/), a drag-and-drop grid like UI with Skylink functionalities that enables users to send files, send text messages and make video calls.

 ##### Functionalities covered
 `getPeerInfo()`, `getUserData()`, `init()`, `getUserMedia()`, `joinRoom()`,  `on()`, `respondBlobRequest()`, `sendBlobData()`, `sendMessage()`, `sendP2PMessage()`